 We each had 5 minutes to share our business and 10 minutes of Q&A. To say that time went by in a flash would be an understatement!

 They told us straight away who had won.

 They picked me!!!

-As well as a £2,500 investment towards Love Her Wild I’ve also won a year’s free office space, mentoring with TSB (very excited about this part) and more.
+As well as a £2,500 investment towards Love Her Wild I’ve also won a year’s free co-working space and mentoring with TSB (very excited about this part).

 What will I spend the money on?
-I want to invest it on getting some support to help me increase the number of Love Her Wild adventures I can organise and also a marketing campaign so more women hear about the community
+Initial plans are to invest it on getting some support to help me increase the number of Love Her Wild adventures I can organise and also a marketing campaign so more women hear about the community.

 So much more than just the prizes!

 I said to the judges that winning would mean so much more than just the prizes and I mean it.
 The judges I pitched to are hugely successful and inspiring (see below).
 Gaining their support and words of encouragement